cms-opendata-analyses/HiggsExample20112012/README.md

    (~few minutes to ~1 hour if Virtual machine is already installed,
      depending on internet connection and computer performance, up to ~few hours otherwise)

      ### Prerequisites
     - if not already done follow instructions in
         CMS 2011 Virtual Machines: How to install
         [http://opendata.web.cern.ch/docs/cms-virtual-machine-2011]
         * install VirtualBox
         * install CERNVM Virtual Machine
-    - in particular, if not yet done, run the Demo program from
-        * Test and Validate
-        (needed by the subsequent program!)
+        * install the CMSSW software environment
+            ```
+            cmsrel CMSSW_5_3_32
+            ```
+           And then move into the working (`src`) directory and setup the computing environment

+            ```
+            cd CMSSW_5_3_32/src
+            cmsenv
+            ```
+            You now have a working ROOT environment and all CMS code framework at your disposal.
+Next step is to add analysis code.

     ### Downloading and compiling
     - If you have not already done so, download and install the code.

+        ```

+        git clone https://github.com/cms-opendata-analyses/HiggsExample20112012.git
+        ```
         For this example, all active code and macros are present in the `HiggsExample20112012/Level3` directories.
 The analysis code in c++ that you will *run* is present in  `HiggsExample20112012/HiggsDemoAnalyzer` directory, and it will need to be compiled.
-You will also use the files in the `HiggsExample20112012/rootfiles` directory when making the final plot.
+You will also use the files in the `HiggsExample20112012/rootfiles` directory when making the final plot, similar to the Level2 tutorial.
         ```
-        mkdir WorkDirCMSHiggs
-        cd WorkDirCMSHiggs
-        git clone https://github.com/cms-opendata-analyses/HiggsExample20112012.git
         cd HiggsExample20112012/Level3
         ```
 <!---